 Work-at-home moms face unique challenges when the summer months roll around.
 How do you keep your kids entertained and happy while still running a business?
 Here’s advice from seasoned work-at-home moms on what to do.

 Summertime presents a challenge each year for home-based working moms around the country.
 Continuing to run one’s business while keeping the kids entertained is a task too daunting for almost any super mom.
 Kids need attention.
 They want to have fun.
-They want to play, go to the park, have friends over, go swimming and so on.
+They want to play, go to the park, have friends over, go swimming, and so on.
 Meanwhile, clients are calling, the email box is filling up, and those day-to-day tasks are stacking up by the minute.

 It’s enough to make anyone’s head spin.
 So what’s a home-based working mom to do?
 Don’t despair.
 We have some great tips and advice from real home-based working moms to make your summer less stressful and more enjoyable.

-Karen Snyder of Pipersville, PA, suggests:
+Karen Snyder of Pipersville, Pennsylvania, suggests:

 - Have a teen come watch the kids while you work.
 Since teens are closer in age to the kids, they usually have a blast playing, and you can have some dedicated work time.